 Wondering what the Mountain State holds for a tech lover?
-Check out this quick guide to earning a WV data science degree.
-It has details on everything from WVU research projects & tech conferences to job tips & salary numbers.
-Just want to enroll?
-Skip ahead to our list of all the data science programs in West Virginia.
+Check out this guide to earning a data science degree in West Virginia.
+It has details on WVU research projects and tech conferences as well as job tips and potential salary numbers.

 Studying Data Science in West Virginia

-West Virginia is known as the state that tech forgot.
-Its data science sector is microscopic – in 2017, the map of CompTIA Cyberstates showed that only 2.2% of workforce were employed in the tech industry.
-Startups are rare.
-Meetups are non-existent.
-And dedicated programs in big data are few and far between.
+West Virginia has a data science sector on the smaller side – in 2020, the map of CompTIA’s Cyberstates showed that only 2.8% of the workforce were employed in the tech industry, ranking it 48th among the states.
+Startups and meetups are harder to find than in other states.
+And dedicated programs in big data are fewer.

 But it’s not all bad news.
-TechConnectWV (TCWV) is working hard to promote economic development in West Virginia’s key sectors.
-And in its list of resources, you’ll find a number of incubators, accelerators, and associations.
+TechConnectWV (TCWV) promotes economic development in West Virginia’s key sectors.
+And in TCWV’s resources, you’ll find a number of incubators, accelerators, and associations.

 Data Science Research & Initiatives at West Virginia Universities